 Some people recommend cutting the roots of the leeks before planting and trimming the tops, but research has shown this makes no positive difference to the growth.

 Aftercare & Harvesting Leeks

-- In June or July the plants should get to 10 inches (25cm) tall and a 8 inch (20cm) length of plastic guttering downpipe can be placed over the leek to block out sunlight.
+- In June or July, the plants should get up to 25cm (10in) tall and a 20cm (8in) length of cardboard tubes can be placed over the leek to block out sunlight.
 This is how professional show growers get incredibly long shanks.

 Once this step is completed it’s time to just leave the plants to grow until they are ready for harvesting.

 Although you will have to water them in prolonged dry weather.
 And you should keep their bed weed free.